Luck: Fallacy

 More contemporary authors writing on the subject believe that the definition of good destiny is: One who enjoys good health; has the physical and mental capabilities of achieving his goals in life; has good appearance, and; has happiness in mind and is not prone to accidents.

 In the rationalist perspective, probability is only affected by confirmed causal connections.

 The gambler's fallacy and inverse gambler's fallacy both explain some reasoning problems in common beliefs in luck.
 They involve denying the unpredictability of random events: "I haven't rolled a seven all week, so I'll definitely roll one tonight".

 Philosopher Daniel Dennett wrote that "luck is mere luck" rather than a property of a person or thing.

 Essence

 There is also a series of spiritual, or supernatural beliefs regarding fortune.
 These beliefs vary widely from one to another, but most agree that luck can be influenced through spiritual means by performing certain rituals or by avoiding certain circumstances.

 Luck can also be a belief in an organization of fortunate and unfortunate events.
 Luck is a form of superstition which is interpreted differently by different individuals.
 Carl Jung coined the term synchronicity, which he described as "a meaningful coincidence".

-Abrahamic religions believe God controls future events; belief in luck or fate is criticised in Book of Isaiah chapter 65, verses 11-12:
+Abrahamic religions believe God controls future events; belief in luck or fate is criticised in :